Sewar-Wesam/DevOps-General-Info-with-sewar/README.md

 In the above result, since ritaj (birzeit domain name) uses the cloudflare, so there is one Authority as you can see: Authority: 1 and its relevant information in the authority section.
 There are only one query , in the question section, we are quering about record A. you can try more domain names with dig command. like: dig www.facebook.com and so on so forth.

-If you want to know the IP address for a particular domain name, you can use the dig command without any options.
+If you want to know the IP address for a particular domain name, you can use the dig command without any options as you see in the above result so the IP address for the used domain name is 176.119.250.51

 ==> You can see more about dig command in this link: